ThiagoPanini/datadelivery/docs/mkdocs/quickstart/gettingstarted.md

 - 🔑 [Programatic access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) on the account with an `access_key_id` and a `secret_access_key`
 - ⛏ [Terraform](https://www.terraform.io/) installed (version >=1.0)

-???+ tip "Two ways for using datadelivery"
+???+ tip "Two ways to use datadelivery"
-    In fact, there are two ways for using *datadelivery* and all its features:
+    In fact, there are two ways to use *datadelivery* and all its features:

     1. By calling it from another Terraform project (prefered one)
     2. By cloning the source repo and deploying infrastructure by running the Terraform commands